Application for First-Year Admission

 The Admissions Committee reviews applications on an individual basis, paying particular attention to the unique qualities each candidate possesses.
 The committee considers the following factors in evaluating an applicant's credentials: rigor of curriculum pursued, grades, co-curricular involvement in high school, community and religious activities, letters of recommendation received, and results of the ACT or SAT college admission tests.

-Candidates for admission are expected to be graduates of an accredited high school or preparatory school and have at least 15 units of academic credit in the following subjects: English, mathematics, social science, science or foreign language.
-Albion College also welcomes students who have been home schooled or who have earned a General Education Diploma (GED).
-In both cases, students should contact the vice president for enrollment to develop a process to review non-traditional academic experiences and competencies.
+All candidates for admission are expected to be graduates of an accredited high school or preparatory school and have at least 15 units of academic credit in the following subjects: English, mathematics, social science, science or foreign language.

 Students may submit an application for admission at any time.
 Normally, however, students apply after September 1 of their senior year in high school.
 In order to receive equal consideration for admission and financial aid, students should apply and have all required credentials on file by March 1 of their senior year.